phunggiahuy159/stable-diffusion/README.md

 This guide helps you run [Kohya's Stable Diffusion trainers](https://github.com/kohya-ss/sd-scripts) on [Runpod.io](https://www.runpod.io) using a simple and fast setup.

-> ✅ **Runpod-Only** instructions
+> ✅ **Runpod-Only Instructions**
-> ⚠️ Local and Docker setups are not covered here
+> ⚠️ Local and Docker setups are not covered

 ---

-## 🚀 Quick Start (Pre-built Template)
+## 🚀 Quick Start (Pre-Built Template)

 The fastest way to launch Kohya GUI on Runpod:

-1. Click this Runpod template:
+1. Click the template below:
    👉 [Launch Kohya GUI on Runpod](https://runpod.io/gsc?template=ya6013lj5a&ref=w18gds2n)

-2. Choose your GPU (e.g. A100, H100, 3090).
+2. Select a GPU (e.g., A100, H100, 3090).
 3. Click **Deploy**.
-4. Wait for the pod to start.
+4. Wait for the pod to initialize.
 5. Access the GUI via the exposed port (default: `7860`).

 ---

 ## 🛠 Manual Installation on Runpod

-If you prefer not to use the template:
+If you prefer a manual setup:

-1. Start a **PyTorch 2.2.0** Runpod container.
+1. Start a **PyTorch 2.2.0** container on Runpod.
-2. Open a terminal and run, download your model if you want, for example:
+2. Open the terminal and run the following:

    ```bash
    cd /workspace